mauriciomani/ENRON-Benford-s-law/README-en.md

 and so on.
 The human being when trying to generate numbers, wants to be as random as posible.
 And for some reason belive that number 1, 2 or 3 are not as random as 6, 7, 8.
 That is probably why they are repeted more frequently.

+## Results for the year 2000
+This is the last report for the already broken Enron Corp.
+This script will let you visualize the digits count of all financial statements presented on that year, also it plots the relative digits count.
+It also allows to compare the Benford distribution with Enron's and its relative comparisons.
+Lastly it plots the cumulative distribution for the Kolmogorov-Smirnov test.

 ## Statistical tests.
 You will make two statistical tests.
 * Chi squared goodness of fit.